fengggli/fengggli.github.io/source/experience.rst

 **Sep 2014 ~ Feb 2015, undergraduate research internship**

-* worked as a key member in a collaborative project with Huawei Company, China.
+Worked as a key member in a collaborative project with Huawei Company, China.
 Our task is to design metadata management algorithm for MRAM-based file systems. a patent is under process, and my work includes:

 * changed the original metadata access pattern, optimized the identification of performance-critical data and page replacement policy.
 * read papers and wrote reviews about how MRAM( or other NVRAM) can be used in different methods to enhance system performance and or reduce energy consumption.
 * reviewed related patents searched from USPTO, analyzed recent technology (eg.Page Placement in hybrid PRAM and DRAM Main Memory), then made my suggestion for the project.